survivebycoding/PyPredT6/README.md

 For field "Effector feature file" give the path for effector feature set file (in CSV format) of the training set.
 For field "Non-effector feature file" give the path for non-effector feature set file (in CSV format) of the training set.
 Fill the fields and click 'Predict'.
 Wait for the results.
-The program may not execute the first 2/3 times due to internet connection establishment.
-It should execute fromthe 4th or 5th time.